Skip to content

 ... loading ...

 To the best of our knowledge, there are no ophthalmology studies that report the percentage of patients who receive imaging results at specified time points.
-The Veterans Health Administration published guidelines in 2009 stating that all test results should be given to patients within 14 calendar days after the test results are made available to the clinician.
-Similar guidelines have been published in the European community.1-3
+The Veterans Health Administration published guidelines in 2015 stating that normal test results should be given to patients within 14 calendar days, while abnormal results should be given to the patients within 7 calendar days after the test results are made available to the clinician.1 Similar guidelines have been published in the European community.2,3

 The rate of reporting results to patients within seven calendar days has been decreasing over the past several years.
-This may truly represent decreasing communication or may instead represent difficulty with documentation in the electronic medical record.
-As a result, efforts are in place to change this system to ensure closed loop communication on imaging results.
+This may truly represent decreasing communication or may instead represent difficulty with documenting in the electronic medical record.
+Results signed by radiologists are now released to patients automatically via patient portal without the requirement of ordering clinician review.
+Many patients may be receiving their results in this manner.1 As technology progresses, efforts are in place to review and change this system to ensure closed loop communication on imaging results.

 Read More